If you are enrolled in any of VA’s programs below, you have coverage under the standards of the health care law:

 The goal of the VA health care system is to achieve excellence in patient care and customer satisfaction.
 VA’s medical mission is singular — to serve Veterans by providing the highest quality health care available anywhere in the world.
 America’s Veterans deserve nothing less.

 Enrolled Veterans will also receive this information through the mail.
-The letter from the VA is another means to inform you that there is no need to take any additional steps to obtain health insurance to comply with the health care law coverage standards going into effect in January 2014.
+The letter from the VA is another means to inform you that there is no need to take any additional steps to obtain health insurance to comply with the health care law coverage standards.
 Letters are being mailed in Priority Group order, starting with Veterans in Priority Group 1 through Priority Group 8.
 The mailings should be complete by the end of October.

 For more information about your health benefits, visit www.va.gov/healthbenefits anytime or call 1-877-222-VETS (8387), Monday through Friday from 8 a.m. to 10 p.m. or Saturdays 11 a.m. to 3 p.m., Eastern.